Documentation Revision Date: 2020-03-26

 - Data Access

-The data were from a variety of sources.
-Tree aboveground carbon (AGC) was estimated using three tree AGB geospatial data sets together with information on the fraction of dry biomass that is carbon.
-Forest fire data were from annual maps of fire severity from 2003-2012 produced by the Monitoring Trends in Burn Severity (MTBS) project (Eidenshink et al., 2007).
-Bark beetle data were from annual maps depicting the areal extent of tree canopy mortality due to 12 bark beetle species produced from aerial surveys, forest inventory measurements, and high-resolution satellite imagery (Meddens et al., 2012).
+The data used in the research were from a variety of sources.
+Tree AGC was estimated using three tree AGB geospatial datasets together with information on the fraction of dry biomass that is carbon.
+Forest fire data were from annual maps of fire severity from 2003-2012 produced by the MTBS project.
+Bark beetle data were from annual maps depicting the areal extent of tree canopy mortality due to 12 bark beetle species produced from aerial surveys, forest inventory measurements, and high-resolution satellite imagery.

 Logan Berner was supported by the NASA Earth and Space Science Fellowship Program (Grant NNX14AN65H) and by the ARCS Foundation Scholar program.
 Beverly Law and Jeffrey Hicke were supported by the USDA National Institute of Food and Agriculture (Grant 2013-67003-20652).
 Arjan Meddens was supported by the Interior Northwest Climate Science Center (NW CSC) through a Cooperative Agreement (G14AP00177) from the United States Geological Survey (USGS).